Link Your Domain to Your Simple Hosting Instance

 If you’re using Gandi LiveDNS, the process is mostly automatic and a few clicks will suffice.
 If you’re using other DNS platforms, you’ll have to create a couple of DNS records to complete the setup.

-Then click the “Create” button on the upper-right-hand corner of the page to create a new Site or Domain.
+Then click the “Create a site” button on the upper-right-hand corner of the page to create a new site or domain.

 The creation and setup process will involve the following steps: